-Credential Referral Services.
-Credential files are maintained for students actively seeking employment.
+Credential Referral Services are available through Interfolio at www.csp.msu.edu for students actively seeking employment.

 Career Passports is a must for students beginning a job search or considering career alternatives.
 Copies are available in the Career Development Center.